Investigate changes in Git repository

 In multi-repository projects, the colored stripe on the left indicates which root the selected commit belongs to (each root is marked with its own color).
 Hover the mouse cursor over the colored stripe to invoke a tip that shows the root path:

 For more details on the Log tab of the Git tool window Alt+9, see Log tab.

 Review file history

-If you need to review all changes made to a specific file, and identify what exactly was modified in each revision, do the following:
+You can review all changes made to a specific file, and find what exactly was modified in each revision.

-Review the differences between the local and a committed version
+Review the differences between the local and a committed file version

-If you need to check how a committed file revision is different from its local version, do the following:
+You can check how a committed file revision is different from its local version:

-- Select the commit you are interested in, and in the right pane select the file in question.
+Select the commit you are interested in, and in the right pane select the file.

 Review how changes were merged

-In the Log tab of the Git tool window Alt+9, select the merge commit you are interested in:
+In the Log tab of the Git tool window Alt+9, select the merge commit you are interested in.

-- If no conflicts were detected and resolved during the merge, IntelliJ IDEA will display the corresponding message in the Changed Files pane, and will suggest you to review changes originating from both parents:
+If no conflicts were detected and resolved during the merge, IntelliJ IDEA will display the corresponding message in the Changed Files pane and suggest reviewing changes that originate from both parents:

 Select the required file from one of the nodes and click the Show Diff icon on the toolbar or press Ctrl+D. The Differences Viewer will show a two-panel diff allowing you to compare the current version with the selected parent.